Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-We could set up such local error correction mechanism by explicitly engineering a dissipative dynamics which drives/corrects the qubits towards the code space as proposed in \cite{barreiro+:stab, muller+:pumping}.
+Another model of feedback is one in which no (weak) measurements are performed and processed, but rather the whole control loop is a (dissipative) quantum computation.
+One could set up a simple local error correction mechanism by explicitly engineering a dissipative dynamics which drives/corrects the qubits towards the code space as proposed in \cite{barreiro+:stab, muller+:pumping}.
 We assume that the open-system dynamics of code qubits and environment is described by a Lindblad equation as in Eq.~(\ref{eq:lindblad}).
-For simplicity we consider the case in which we would like to {\em pump} or drive four qubits into a state with even parity so that the 4-qubit parity $Z$-check, $Z_1 Z_2 Z_3 Z_4$ has eigenvalue $+1$.
+For simplicity, let us consider the case in which we would like to {\em pump} or drive four qubits into a state with even parity so that the 4-qubit parity $Z$-check, $Z_1 Z_2 Z_3 Z_4$ has eigenvalue $+1$.
 Imagine that we can engineer the dissipation (in the interaction picture) such that there is a single quantum jump operator $L=\sqrt{\kappa} X_1 P_{odd}$ with $P_{odd}=\frac{1}{2}(I- Z_1 Z_2 Z_3 Z_4)$, the projector onto the odd parity space, and $H \propto Z_1 Z_2 Z_3 Z_4$.
 Integration of the Lindblad equation gives rise to the time-dynamics $\rho(t)=\exp(t {\cal L}_{tot})(\rho(t=0))$ with stationary states $\rho$ determined by ${\cal L}_{tot}(\rho)=0$.
-States supported on the even-parity subspace are dark states with ${\cal L}(\rho)=0$ and $[H, \rho]=0$.
+States supported on the even-parity subspace are `dark' states with ${\cal L}(\rho)=0$ and $[H, \rho]=0$.
 The odd-parity subspace is not stationary as the quantum jump operator $L$ flips the first qubit so that an odd parity state becomes an even parity state pumping the system towards the stationary dark subspace.

 In \cite{muller+:pumping} one considers the following stroboscopic evolution using an ancillary dissipative qubit or mode which approximately gives rise to such Lindblad equation.
 The idea is to alternate (or {\em trotterize}) the coherent evolution with $H$ and the dissipative evolution with ${\cal L}$ for short periods of time $\tau$ so that $\exp(\tau {\cal L}_{tot}) \approx \exp(-i \tau [H,.]) \exp(\tau {\cal L})$.
 The dynamics of $H$ can be obtained by a small modification of the parity check measurement circuits in Fig.~\ref{fig:paritycheck}: for the evolution $\exp(-i \theta P)$ where $P$ is a multi-qubit Pauli operator we can use the circuit in Fig.~\ref{fig:paritycheck}(b).